Lorti/manu.ninja/_posts/2017-04-25-web-push-notifications.md

 ![](/images/web-push-notifications-technological-overview.gif)

+1. A device downloads your web app containing an already created public key, referred to in scripts as the `applicationServerKey`.
+Your web app installs a service worker.
+1. During the subscription flow the browser contacts the messaging server to create a new subscription and returns it to the app.
+You don't need to know the URL of the message server.
+Each browser vendor manages it's own message server for its browser.
+1. After the subscription flow, your app passes a subscription object back to your app server.
+1. At some later point, your app server sends a message to the messaging server.
+1. The messaging server forwards your message to the recipient.

 ## Demonstration

 Clone the code on [GitHub] and follow the instructions in the [video] below or do the following: